tock/tock/doc/reference/trd-appid.md

 3.1.2 The "Locally Unique" Identifier
 -------------------------------

-Some Tock use cases do not required a real notion of Application identity.
+Some Tock use cases do not require a real notion of Application identity.
 In many research or prototype systems, for example, every Userspace Binary has complete access to the system and there is no need for persistent storage or identity.
 Running processes need an